Sigma Capital Advisors LLC

 Mr. Reos, has over 20 years of combined experience in asset management and structured finance, advising domestic and international clients on capital markets, investments, risk management and structured finance transactions.

-Before founding Sigma Capital Advisors LLC and becoming a financial consultant, Mr. Reos was an executive portfolio manager at Primex, a small boutique investment bank firm in NYC, managing and advising investment portfolios for high net worth individuals.
+Before founding Sigma Capital Advisors LLC and becoming a financial consultant, Mr. Reos was an executive portfolio manager at Primex, a small boutique investment bank firm in NYC, managing and advising investment portfolios for high net worth individuals and corporate investors.

 Previously, he was a Senior Investment Advisor at Deutsche Bank Asset and Wealth Management unit in New York, managing and advising corporate and institutional clients in Latin America.
 Before being an advisor, Leonardo served for many years as the head of the structured products and over-the-counter derivative solutions desk at Deutsche Bank AG for international clients, responsible for the structuring, origination and trading of customized investment and hedging products and transactions.

-Prior to his Wall Street experience, he worked as a senior financial and risk analyst at Fannie Mae, Amtrak and Deloitte LLP in Washington DC and as a bond trader in Banco Sudameris SA in Argentina.
+Prior to his Wall Street experience, he worked as a senior financial and risk analyst at Fannie Mae, Amtrak and Deloitte LLP in Washington DC and as a bond trader in Banco Sudameris SA (now Banco Patagonia SA) in Argentina.

-He brings more than 20 years of experience and background in areas of investment management, capital markets, structured finance and risk management, within the financial services industry and other corporate sectors in the United States and Latin America.
+He brings expertise and background in areas of debt capital markets, over-the-counter derivatives, structured products, and risk management, within the financial services industry and other corporate sectors in the United States and Latin America and is well-versed in new Machine Learning techniques and Data Analytics.

-Mr. Reos has a degree in economics from the National University of Cuyo, Argentina and holds an MA in economics and mathematics from Torcuato di Tella University, Argentina, an MS in finance from Johns Hopkins University, as well as a post-graduate degree in structured finance from NYU and holds a Financial Risk Management (FRM) certification from the Global Association of Risk Professionals (GARP), of which he is currently a member.
+Mr. Reos has a degree in economics from the National University of Cuyo, Argentina and holds an MA in economics and mathematics from Torcuato di Tella University, Argentina, an MS in finance from Johns Hopkins University, and a post-graduate degree in Structured Finance from NYU.
+He holds a Financial Risk Management (FRM) certification from the Global Association of Risk Professionals (GARP), of which he is currently a member.

 Senior Consulting Partner / Economic Development